 ‘One of the things that helps me tell a story through music is to create a character.
 I have to have a muse, whether it's Frida Kahlo, Martha Graham, Marlene Dietrich, or Pippi Longstocking.’

 Pippi Longstocking is the most famous of all of Astrid Lindgren’s characters throughout the world, except in Russia where Karlsson on the Roof wins out, and in Poland and the Czech Republic where the books about the children of Noisy Village are the most read.

-Oh my dearest little squiggle.
-Don't let me grow any biggle.’
+Oh my dear little squiggle.
+Don’t let me grow any biggle.’